 It’s likely grizzlies can reach weights larger than this, so perhaps we’ll see a new record size soon.
 The Kodiak brown bear species has a world record weight of 1,656 pounds (more on this below).

 Even so, at 1,200 pounds this large bear greatly surpasses the average grizzly bear size.
 On average, female grizzly bears weigh 290-400 pounds.
-Male grizzly bears usually weigh between 400-790 pounds, however coastal populations can weigh an average of 899 pounds.
-Typical weight varies widely based on geographic distribution, environmental factors, and available resources.
+Male grizzly bears usually weigh between 400-790 pounds; however, coastal populations can weigh an average of 899 pounds.
+Typical weight varies widely depending on geographic distribution, environmental factors, and available resources.